Outreau case: Second trial

 The appeal took place before Paris' Cour d'assises, composed of three professional judges and twelve jurors, used as an appellate court for review of both facts and law.

 On its first day, the prosecution's claims were dismissed, owing to the statement of the main prosecution witness, Myriam Badaoui, who had declared on 18 November that the six convicted persons "had not done anything" and that she had herself lied.
 Thierry Delay, her former husband, backed up her statement.
 During the trial, the psychological evidence was also called into question, as it appeared biased and lacking in weight.
 The denials of two children, who admitted that they had formerly lied, also contributed to the destruction of the prosecution's claims.
 One of the psychologists said on TV: "I am paid the same as a cleaning lady, so I provide a cleaning lady's expertise," which caused further public indignation.

 At the end of the trial, the prosecutor (avocat général) asked for the acquittal of all of the accused persons.
 The defence renounced its right to plead, preferring to observe a minute of silence in favour of François Mourmand, who had died in prison during remand.
 Yves Bot, general prosecutor of Paris, came to the trial on its last day, without previously notifying the president of the Cour d'assises, Mrs. Mondineu-Hederer; while there, Bot presented his apologies to the defendants on behalf of the legal system—he did this before the verdict was delivered, taking for granted a "not guilty" ruling, for which some magistrates reproached him afterwards.

 All six defendants were finally acquitted on 1 December 2005, putting an end to five years of trials, which have been described by the French media as a "judicial foundering" or even as a "judicial Chernobyl".

 Remaining sentences

-Four people remained convicted after the appeal trial: Thierry Delay, Myriam Badaoui (who had not appealed her conviction), and a couple of neighbours.
+Four people remained convicted after the appeal trial: Thierry Delay, Myriam Badaoui (who had not appealed her conviction), and a neighbouring couple.
 Thierry Delay, his wife, and one of the neighbours confessed that they had wrongfully accused other people to have been involved in the abuse cases, whereas only the four of them had been involved.

 Thierry Delay was convicted and sentenced to 20 years in prison.
 Myriam Badaoui received 15 years and was freed in 2015.